SebastianBenjamin/Fruitopia.com/README.md

 ## Usage

-- **Browse Fruits**: Visit the homepage to view the list of fruits.
+- **Browse**: Visit the homepage and search to view an item from the list of items.
-- **Add to Cart**: Click the "Add to Cart" button next to any fruit to add it to your cart.
+- **Add to Cart**: Click the "Add to Cart" button next to any item to add it to your cart.
-- **View Cart**: Access your shopping cart to view selected items and their total cost.

 ## Development